-One of Pastor Derald's visions for CCPH was to start a private school where the Bible and Academics were taught hand in hand.
-In 1999, the initial planning started and on August 21, 2000, PHCA welcomed it first group of students.
+One of Pastor Derald's visions for Calvary Chapel Pearl Harbor was to start a private school where the Bible and Academics were taught hand in hand.
+In 1999, the initial planning started and on August 21, 2000, Pearl Harbor Christian Academy welcomed its first group of students.